smatechnologies/opcon-advanced-training/docs/Expressions Length.md

 :::note

-Most SMA File Monitors, ie. File Arrival and SMA Resource Monitor, have ways to pass the Root of a File Name while dropping the extension.
+Most File Monitors, ie. File Arrival and SMA Resource Monitor, have ways to pass the Root of a File Name while dropping the extension.

 :::